 Having the right Ethernet switch can make your network speeds improve drastically.
 But before we get into that, let’s first understand what an Ethernet switch does.
 An Ethernet Switch is essentially an extension device that allows you to hook up more devices to your network than your router would allow.
 Basically, it’s a clever gadget that increases the number of posts you have that you can connect to your devices.

-For example, let’s suppose that you have many computers at your house that you want to hook up to your network but your router has only 3 Ethernet ports that you’ve already used to hooked up your computers or maybe a printer.
-What an Ethernet switch can do for you here is to connect one port to your router while the rest of the ports outfitted into the switch will split that connection to give you more hook ups.
+For example, let’s suppose that you have many computers at your house that you want to hook up to your network but your router has only 3 Ethernet ports that you’ve already used to hook up your computers or maybe a printer.
+What an Ethernet switch can do for you here is to connect one port to your router while the rest of the ports outfitted into the switch will split that connection to give you more hookups.
 That’s basically the long and short of it.
 It’s simple to use and very effective in managing your network speeds.
-There are many sizes of switches available in the market with a varying number of ports ranging from 5 to 10, 12, 24 and anywhere up to even 64 ports.
+There are many sizes of switches available in the market with a varying number of ports ranging from 5 to 10, 12, 24, and anywhere up to even 64 ports.

 Before you can start looking for an Ethernet switch that works for you, you should have a little background about how Ethernet switches can have an impact on speeds.

 Most Ethernet switches manage their network speeds in terms of packet delivery and in case you’re wondering what that is; a packet is basically a single unit of data that is transferred from its location on the internet to its destination.
 To make things simpler, when you’re downloading something from the web, you’re receiving it in packets.

 Incidentally, some switches can also store these packets on board and filter them for errors before forwarding them to your device.

 Best (Ethernet) Network Switches you can buy in 2024